cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ### Transactions

-The transaction for the fund appears in the Ledger.
-However, the ledger also includes transactions for all other funds
+Transactions are presented in Ledger view which shows transactions for all funds.

 You can view the transaction progress in the Ledger view by clicking the ledger icon